Airport SIM Card Pickup in Japan: 2026 Updated Guide

 How to Activate an Airport SIM Card

-1. Buy the SIM after landing — either from a vending machine, or a staffed counter.
+1. Pick up your SIM from a vending machine or staffed counter.

-• Telecom Square / Wi-Ho!
-Data & Voice SIM: Provides data + voice via national carriers; counters at major airports like Narita, Haneda, Kansai, and Fukuoka.
+• Telecom Square / Wi-Ho! – Data + voice SIMs; counters at Narita, Haneda, Kansai, Fukuoka.

 Traditional Japanese fish set meal with grilled fish, rice, miso soup, and side dishes